MusLead/abacus-javaFX/README.md

 14. Evaluate the program

 TODO:
 1. MAKE A TEST APP CIRCULATION!
+ERROR!